glennj/exercism.io/lua/pascals-triangle/README.md

-# Pascals Triangle
+# Pascal's Triangle

-Welcome to Pascals Triangle on Exercism's Lua Track.
+Welcome to Pascal's Triangle on Exercism's Lua Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions